 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 In 1970, the first incarnation of Aerosmith formed when vocalist Steven Tyler met guitarist Joe Perry while working at a Sunapee, New Hampshire, ice cream parlor.
-Tyler, who originally was a drummer, and Perry decided to form a power trio with bassist Tom Hamilton.
+Tyler, who was originally a drummer, and Perry decided to form a power trio with bassist Tom Hamilton.
 The group soon expanded to a quartet, adding a second guitarist called Ray Tabano; he was quickly replaced by Brad Whitford, a former member of Earth Inc. With the addition of drummer Joey Kramer, Tyler became the full-time lead singer by the end of year.
 Aerosmith relocated to Boston at the end of 1970.

-After playing clubs in the Massachusetts and New York areas for two years, the group landed a record contract with Columbia Records in 1972.
+After playing clubs in the Massachusetts and New York areas for two years, the group landed a record contract with Columbia in 1972.
 Aerosmith's self-titled debut album was released in the fall of 1973, climbing to number 166.
 "Dream On" was released as the first single and it was a minor hit, reaching number 59.
-For the next year, the band built a fan base by touring America, supporting groups as diverse as the Kinks, Mahavishnu Orchestra, Sha Na Na, and Mott the Hoople.
+The next year, the band built a fan base by touring America, supporting groups as diverse as the Kinks, Mahavishnu Orchestra, Sha Na Na, and Mott the Hoople.
 The performance of Get Your Wings (1974), the group's second album and the first produced by Jack Douglas, benefited from their constant touring, spending a total of 86 weeks on the chart.

-Aerosmith's third record, 1975's Toys in the Attic, was their breakthrough album both commercially and artistically.
-By the time it was recorded, the band's sound had developed into a sleek, hard-driving hard rock powered by simple, almost brutal, blues-based riffs.
-Many critics at the time labeled the group as punk rockers, and it's easy to see why -- instead of adhering to the world music pretensions of Led Zeppelin or the prolonged gloomy mysticism of Black Sabbath, Aerosmith stripped heavy metal to its basic core, spitting out spare riffs that not only rocked, but rolled.
-Steven Tyler's lyrics were filled with double entendres and clever jokes, and the entire band had a streetwise charisma that separated it from the heavy, lumbering arena rockers of the era.
+Aerosmith's third effort, 1975's Toys in the Attic, was their breakthrough album both commercially and artistically.
+By the time it was recorded, the band's sound had developed into sleek, driving hard rock powered by simple, almost brutal, blues-based riffs.
+Many critics at the time labeled the group punk rockers, and it's easy to see why -- instead of adhering to the world music pretensions of Led Zeppelin or the prolonged gloomy mysticism of Black Sabbath, Aerosmith stripped heavy metal to its basic core, spitting out spare riffs that not only rocked, but rolled.
+Steven Tyler's lyrics were filled with double entendres and clever jokes, and the entire band had a streetwise charisma that separated them from the heavy, lumbering arena rockers of the era.
 Toys in the Attic captured the essence of the newly invigorated Aerosmith.
 "Sweet Emotion," the first single from Toys in the Attic, broke into the Top 40 in the summer of 1975, with the album reaching number 11 shortly afterward.
 Its success prompted the re-release of the power ballad "Dream On," which shot into the Top Ten in early 1976.
 Both Aerosmith and Get Your Wings climbed back up the charts in the wake of Toys in the Attic.
 "Walk This Way," the final single from Toys in the Attic, was released around the time of the group's new 1976 album, Rocks.
 Although it didn't feature a Top Ten hit like "Walk This Way," Rocks went platinum quickly, peaking at number three.

 In early 1977, Aerosmith took a break and prepared material for their fifth album.
 Released late in 1977, Draw the Line was another hit, climbing to number 11 on the U.S. charts, but it showed signs of exhaustion.
 In addition to another tour in 1978, the band appeared in the movie Sgt.
 Pepper's Lonely Hearts Club Band, performing "Come Together," which eventually became a number 23 hit.
 Live!
 Bootleg appeared late in 1978 and became another success, reaching number 13.
 Aerosmith recorded Night in the Ruts in 1979, releasing the record at the end of the year.
 By the time of its release, Joe Perry had left the band to form the Joe Perry Project.
 Night in the Ruts performed respectably, climbing to number 14 and going gold, yet it was the least successful Aerosmith record to date.
 Brad Whitford left the group in early 1980, forming the Whitsford-St. Holmes Band with former Ted Nugent guitarist Derek St. Holmes.